codesandbox/sandpack/website/docs/docs/guides/integrate-monaco-editor.md

 ```

 This library handles the setup process of the Monaco editor and provides a clean API to interact with Monaco from any React environment.
-Here is the [Github repository](https://github.com/suren-atoyan/monaco-react#readme) if you want to learn more about the library
+Here is the [GitHub repository](https://github.com/suren-atoyan/monaco-react#readme) if you want to learn more about the library

 ## Integration